RECKLESS DRIVING LAWYER

 • State v.
 Knight, 622 So.2d 188 (Fla.
 1st DCA 1993) (finding a prima facie case for recklessness where defendant did not possess a valid driver’s license, was driving 65–70 mph in a 35–mph residential area, and was operating a damaged vehicle without the consent of the owner);

 • Wright v.
 State, 573 So.2d 998 (Fla.
-1st DCA 1991) (evidence was sufficient to sustain a finding of recklessness where defendant had consumed both a full quart of hard alcohol and half six-pack of malt liquor, was travelling approximately 20 mph over the speed limit, was driving in the oncoming lane of traffic to pass another vehicle, and did not attempt to slow down or maneuver to avoid striking the victim);
+1st DCA 1991) (evidence was sufficient to sustain a finding of recklessness where the defendant had consumed both a full quart of hard alcohol and half six-pack of malt liquor, was traveling approximately 20 mph over the speed limit, was driving in the oncoming lane of traffic to pass another vehicle, and did not attempt to slow down or maneuver to avoid striking the victim);

 • Byrd v.
 State, 531 So.2d 1004 (Fla.
 5th DCA 1988) (finding sufficient evidence to constitute recklessness where defendant drove at twice the posted speed limit in heavy traffic, was warned to slow down, and only tried to stop about six feet from another stopped vehicle); and